-Gail is currently Director and Partner of an Edinburgh law firm, with specialist interest in Personal Injury law.
-She has over a decade’s experience in litigation at all levels in the Scottish Courts, though she predominantly practises in the Sheriff Courts and in Scotland’s highest civil court, the Court of Session.
-Having undertaken additional legal training she is also a Solicitor Advocate which enables her to appear in the Court of Session undertaking advocacy work at the highest level.
+I am currently Director and Partner of an Edinburgh law firm.
+I am a Solicitor Advocate with over a decade’s experience in litigation at all levels in the Scottish Courts, though I predominantly practise in the Sheriff Courts and in Scotland’s highest civil court, the Court of Session.

-Prior to her legal career, Gail was a teacher of Modern Studies and Religious, Moral and Philosophical Studies (RMPS) at schools in West Lothian and the City of Edinburgh.
-She is a former member of HM Diplomatic Service, where she was engaged in political work both within the Foreign & Commonwealth Office’s Middle East Department and abroad in Zimbabwe.
+Prior to my legal career, I was a teacher of Modern Studies and Religious, Moral and Philosophical Studies (RMPS) at schools in West Lothian and the City of Edinburgh.
+I am a former member of HM Diplomatic Service, where I was engaged in political work within the Foreign & Commonwealth Office’s Middle East Department.

 I became involved with LCDT almost a year ago having been approached by another LCDT Director.
 The rise of the digital age and our ever-busier lifestyles has meant a “chipping away” at community life.
 I found that the LCDT ethos works hard at trying to restore that community collectivity and this very much attracted me to the Trust.